gitlabhq/gitlabhq/doc/development/documentation/index.md

 ## Contributing to docs

-[Contributions to GitLab docs](workflow.md) are welcome from the entire GitLab community:
+[Contributions to GitLab docs](workflow.md) are welcome from the entire GitLab community.

 To ensure that GitLab docs keep up with changes to the product, special processes and responsibilities are in place concerning all [feature changes](feature-change-workflow.md)—i.e. development work that impacts the appearance, usage, or administration of a feature.

-Meanwhile, anyone can contribute [documentation improvements](improvement-workflow.md) that are not associated with a feature change.
-For example, adding a new doc on how to accomplish a use case that's already possible with GitLab, or with third-party tools and GitLab.
+Meanwhile, anyone can contribute [documentation improvements](improvement-workflow.md) large or small that are not associated with a feature change.
+For example, adding a new doc on how to accomplish a use case that's already possible with GitLab or with third-party tools and GitLab.

 ## Markdown and styles

 [GitLab docs](https://gitlab.com/gitlab-com/gitlab-docs) uses [GitLab Kramdown](https://gitlab.com/gitlab-org/gitlab_kramdown)
 as its markdown rendering engine.
 See the [GitLab Markdown Guide](https://about.gitlab.com/handbook/product/technical-writing/markdown-guide/) for a complete Kramdown reference.

-Adhere to the [documentation style guide](styleguide.md).
+Adhere to the [Documentation Style Guide](styleguide.md).
 If a style standard is missing, you are welcome to suggest one via a merge request.

 ## Documentation directory structure